-The property was unoccupied, unfurnished although all floors were covered.

-Fitted floor coverings restricted my inspection of flooring surfaces.
+The property was occupied, fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring.

 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.